 Further details regarding the adoption of the going concern basis can be found in note 1.3 of the Accounting Policies.

 Qualifying third party indemnity provisions

-The Group has made qualifying third party indemnity provision for the benefit of its Directors during the period.
+The group has made qualifying third party indemnity provision for the benefit of its directors and subsidiaries during the year.
 These provisions remain in force at the reporting date.